metadatacenter-attic/deprecated-cedar-templates/validation/README.txt

-To validate all example templates, elements and instances:
+To validate all example templates, elements and fields:

-for i in example*.json; do jsvalid.py -s template_validator.json -i $i; done
+for i in ./examples/template_*.json; do jsvalid.py -s template_validator.json -i $i; done

+To validate all instances agains

 This validator and associated examples works with: